-Theme Referenced in following International Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents Ethical Business Conduct 1.1 1.2 2 United Nations Convention against Corruption (2000) Art 12 Promoting the development of standards and procedures to safeguard the integrity of private entities, including codes of conduct, for business activities and preventing conflict of interest.
+Theme Referenced in following P&C Inter national Standar Key Provisions Summary of Protection Convention Declaration Guiding Principles/ UN Outcome Documents Ethical Business Conduct 1.1 1.2 2 United Nations Convention against Corruption (2000) Art 12 Promoting the development of standards and procedures to safeguard the integrity of private entities, including codes of conduct, for business activities and preventing conflict of interest.
 Promoting transparency.
 Ensuring that companies have sufficient internal auditing controls to prevent corruption.
-1.2 2.1 2.2 Private Employment Agencies Convention 1997 (No 181) Covers protection for workers who are employed through third party and/or private employment agencies.
+1.2 2.1 2.2 Private Employment Agencies Convention 1997 (No 181) Covers protection for workers who are employed through third party and/or private 2.2 employment agencies.

 Respect for Human Rights 4.1 4.2 Declaration on the Rights of Human Rights Defenders Contains human rights standards enshrined in other international instruments that are legally binding for the protection of human rights, including HRDs.

-Theme Referenced in following Internati International Standards Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents Respect for Human Rights 4 5 6 United Nations Guiding Principles on Business and Human Rights (2011) Principles 11-24 Respect human rights, by avoiding and/or mitigating negative impacts regardless of their organisation size, sector of operation or ownership.
-4 5 6 Core International Human Rights Treaties: International Covenant on Civil and Political Rights (ICCPR) International Covenant on Economic, Social and Cultural Rights (ICESCR) International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) All core human rights treaties Respect for human rights regardless of age, nationality, gender, race, ethnicity, religion, ability, marital status, sexual orientation and gender identity, political opinion or affiliation, etc.
+4 5 6 United Nations Guiding Principles on Business and Human Rights (2011) Principles 11- 24 Respect Human rights, by avoiding and/or mitigating negative impacts regardless of their organisation size, sector of operation or ownership.
+4 5 6 Core International Human Rights Treaties: • Covenant on Civil and Political Rights (ICCPR) • Covenant on Economic, Social and Cultural Rights (ICESCR) • Convention on the Elimination of All Forms of Racial Discrimination (CERD) • Convention on the Elimination of All Formsof Discrimination against Women (CEDAW) • Convention against All core human rights treaties Respect for human rights regardless of age, nationality gender, race, ethnicity, religion ability, marital status, sexua orientation and gender identity political opinion or affiliation etc.